noahehall/theBookOfNoah/databases/mysql_new.md

         - the only time it changes the `master.info` file is when you expclitity tell it to via `change master to`

     -
+  - `start slave`
+    - connect to master and get changes since last backup
+    - the slave should thereafter stay current and continuously interact with the master
+    - requires `super` privs
+    - on success
+      - no message is returned, yay!
+    - on failure
+      - slave-to-master connection may fail
+      - sql thread processing entries received from master may fail
+      - no message is returned, WTF?!?!?!
 ```sh
   # configure replication
   # add to both master and slave server `my.cnf` files